-In the ACT, health.act.gov.au can give you up-to-date information on current waiting times, projected waiting times for the next two hours and data on overall patient traffic in emergency departments.
+- In the ACT, health.act.gov.au can give you up-to-date information on current waiting times, projected waiting times for the next two hours and data on overall patient traffic in emergency departments.

 - In SA, sahealth.sa.gov.au gives updates every 30 minutes on the number of patients in the emergency and inpatient areas of the state's major public hospitals.

 - In Victoria you can't access live data but performance.health.vic.gov.au has estimated waiting times for major hospitals.

 - In Queensland, Tasmania and the NT you'll be relying on good fortune rather than data to dodge the long wait, as there is little live information available, though you can check with the relevant health department in that state for further information.